Unleash the Fun: 8 Awesome Things to do in Cardiff!

 5. National Museum Cardiff

 Devoted mainly to natural history and art, this grand neoclassic building is the centrepiece of the seven institutions dotted around the country that form the Welsh National Museum.
-It’s one of the best things to visit in Cardiff – especially if the weather takes a turn for the worst.
+It’s one of the best things to do in Cardiff – especially if the weather takes a turn for the worst.

 Perched right next to Cathays Park, this museum houses an expansive collection of contemporary art, natural history and the most amazing Evolution of Wales Galleries.
 A stand-out collection is the fascinating display of Bronze Age weaponry, as well as the large art gallery where you’ll find works by Impressionists such as Monet and Picasso.
 Make sure to keep a lookout for the woolly mammoth and the dinosaur skeletons of these animals that once roamed the land in Wales.